Chamber Visit with the Easter Bunny Noon – 2:00 p.m., Sat., 04/13/2019

-Children enjoy a visit with Santa at the Rimersburg Community Building thanks to the Rimersburg Chamber of of Commerce
+Children enjoy a visit with the Easter Bunny at the Rimersburg Community Building thanks to the Rimersburg Chamber of of Commerce at no charge!

 *Get your water and sewer bill in your email and do away with paper bills!

 When you register for eBill using the “Pay My Bills” tab, you can pay your bill at Northwest Bank in Rimersburg, mail in a check to the Borough office, or choose to pay it online.
 The only differences are that you will receive your bill in your email instead of paper, and you will have the ability to view your bill online using “View and Pay Bills.”
 This does not obligate you to pay online and it helps the environment by using less trees!
 If you have questions, please contact the Borough Office – we are happy to help.
 We do not share your email address or any contact information.

 - Treasure Lake Church offers acceptance, outreach to all of communityTreasure Lake Church, nestled in the gated community, started out as a small gathering place for Sunday worship several years ago, and has since grown to be a place around 500 people “call home.”

 - Elk County Office of Emergency Services recognizes 911 dispatchers this weekRIDGWAY — Communities around the country are recognizing 911 dispatchers for their efforts as a part of National Public Safety Telecommunicator Week.

 - DuBois native, World War II veteran reflects on D-Day upon 98th birthdayToday, decorated World War II veteran John Noble turns 98.

 - Johnsonburg woman trapped in house fire dies Tuesday nightJOHNSONBURG — A 71-year-old Johnsonburg woman died as a result of a house fire Tuesday night.